Kriptikz/evore/sdk/README.md

 ### User-Controlled Fees

-- Only the **user** (manager authority) can change fee settings
+- Only the **user** (manager authority) can set `bpsFee` and `flatFee` on the Deployer
 - Fee changes require the user's signature
-- The executor cannot unilaterally modify fees
+- The executor cannot modify the user's fee settings

-### Executor Protection
+### Executor Fee Protection

-- Pass expected fee arguments to protect against users changing fees mid-flight
+- The Deployer account stores `expectedBpsFee` and `expectedFlatFee` fields
+- Only the **executor** (deploy_authority) can set these via `updateDeployer`
-- If fees don't match, the transaction fails—no surprise fee changes
+- If expected fee > 0, the actual fee must match for deploys to succeed
+- Using account fields instead of instruction args reduces transaction size
+- Executors should set expected fees once when onboarding, then autodeploys just work

 ### Familiar User Experience